-Our Dayton Public Schools Student Code of Conduct is reviewed and revised regularly to reflect current Ohio law and district policy.
-We invited a diverse group of parents, teachers, students, community members, principals and central office administrators to look at our code of conduct and make recommendations.
-This document is a result of their work and commitment to our students.
+The Dayton Public Schools Student Code of Conduct is a guidebook for student behavior and discipline.
+It is reviewed and revised yearly to reflect current Ohio law and district policy.
+For the initial creation of the code of conduct the district invited a diverse group of parents, teachers, students, community members, principals and central office administrators to look at the code of conduct and make recommendations.
+This document is a result of that work and the recent revisions from the yearly review.

-Our code of conduct aims to create and maintain a positive school climate, where staff and students are engaged and respect the rights of others.
+The code of conduct aims to create and maintain a welcoming school environment, where staff and students are engaged and respect the rights of others.
 One component of our support system is Positive School Climate for grades K-12 and Conscious Discipline for Preschool students.
 Both reinforce positive behavior and conflict resolution by teaching children respect and appropriate behavior in school and in their community.